novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-106.md

 The two were conversing in a way that might sound absurd to others.

-They were treating Yahoo, which had gone public last year and whose market cap had already exceeded several trillion won, like a neighborhood store and hoping that Stanford’s bookworms would meet their expectations.
+They were treating Yaho, which had gone public last year and whose market cap had already exceeded several trillion won, like a neighborhood store and hoping that Stanford’s bookworms would meet their expectations.

 If Lee Hyun-woo were here, he would have sharply criticized their floating arrogance…

-- The United States is not such an easy country.
+- The United States is not a small country.

 Fortunately, shortly after arriving at Stanford, they met proper rivals.